Building eye research capacity across the Commonwealth

 The Consortium is building eye research capacity across the Commonwealth by providing a number of clinical research fellowships at PhD and postdoctoral level, to applicants from low- and middle- income Commonwealth countries where there is a demonstrable need and the least opportunity for advancement.

-The post-doctoral fellowships support more senior clinician-scientists to carry forward research relevant to their own hospital/institution/region.
+The post-doctoral research fellowships support more senior clinician-scientists to carry forward research relevant to their own hospital/institution/region.
 The Fellowship provides some salary support (to free up time from other commitments), research costs (such as a research assistant) and travel and meeting support.
 The fellow is supported by a mentor from one of the Consortium’s academic institutions.
+Meet our Post-Doctoral Research Fellows here.

 All Fellowships have now been allocated and applications are closed.